elastic/kibana/packages/kbn-i18n/README.md

 are able to use `FormattedMessage` component in order to translate messages.
 `IntlProvider` should wrap react app's root component (inside each react render method).

-In order to translate messages we need to use custom `I18nProvider` component that uses I18n engine under the hood:
+In order to translate messages we need to use `I18nProvider` component that uses I18n engine under the hood:

 ```js
 import React from 'react';